- American Bulldog – Breed profile and diseases of the American Bulldog

-American Bulldog - breed portrait and diseases of the American Bulldog
+American Bulldog – Breed profile and diseases of the American Bulldog

 Introduction

-The American Bulldog is an impressive dog breed that originated in the USA and is characterized by strength, endurance and loyalty.
-Despite its robust appearance, this breed comes with some breed-specific disease predispositions that should be taken into account when selecting and caring for such a dog.
-In this article we would like to give you a comprehensive overview of the American Bulldog breed, highlighting its distinctive features and addressing the health aspects that may be of interest to potential owners.
+The American Bulldog is an impressive dog breed originating in the USA, characterized by strength, stamina, and loyalty.
+Despite its robust appearance, this breed has some breed-specific health predispositions that should be considered when choosing and caring for such a dog.
+In this article, we would like to give you a comprehensive overview of the American Bulldog breed, highlighting its distinctive features and addressing health aspects that may be of interest to potential owners.

 History and origin of the American Bulldog

-The American Bulldog evolved from the old English bulldogs that were brought to America by British settlers.
-The farmers in the USA developed a reliable protection dog from these dogs through targeted crossings with other breeds.
-This dog was supposed to protect both the livestock and the property of the farmers while also helping with the livestock.
-Without a uniform standard, different types of American Bulldogs emerged, but they are similar in their distinctive appearance and character traits.
+The American Bulldog originated from the old English Bulldogs brought to America by British settlers.
+US farmers developed these dogs into a reliable guard dog through selective breeding with other breeds.
+This dog was intended to protect both the farmers' livestock and property, while also assisting with herding.
+Without a unified standard, various types of American Bulldogs emerged, all sharing a distinctive appearance and temperament.

 Characteristics of the American Bulldog

-The American Bulldog is a stocky dog with a muscular body structure and a powerful jaw.
-Its fur is short, easy to care for and comes in different color variations, with white and spotted patterns dominating.
+The American Bulldog is a sturdy dog with a muscular build and a strong jaw.
+Its coat is short, easy to care for, and comes in various colors, with white and spotted patterns being the most common.

 Character and attitude

-The American Bulldog is a loyal, courageous and family-friendly dog that is characterized by its alertness and protective instinct.
-He is not aggressive by nature, but can act very decisively in critical situations.
-Due to its original duties as a protection dog, the American Bulldog requires consistent training and clear leadership.
+The American Bulldog is a loyal, courageous, and family-friendly dog known for its alertness and protective instincts.
+While not inherently aggressive, it can act decisively in critical situations.
+Due to its original role as a guard dog, the American Bulldog requires consistent training and clear leadership.

-An American Bulldog should ideally be kept in a rural setting with plenty of room to move around.
-A large property where he can patrol independently is an advantage.
-Keeping them in a city apartment is less suitable because this breed's need for exercise cannot be sufficiently satisfied.
-It is also important that the owner has experience dealing with dogs and is willing to give the dog sufficient time and attention.
+An American Bulldog should ideally be kept in a rural setting with plenty of space to run around.
+A large property where it can patrol independently is advantageous.
+Keeping one in a city apartment is less suitable, as this breed's need for exercise cannot be adequately met.
+Furthermore, it is important that the owner has experience handling dogs and is prepared to dedicate sufficient time and attention to the dog.

 Diseases of the American Bulldog and breed-specific disease predispositions

-The American Bulldog, despite its robust appearance, is prone to a number of breed-specific health problems.
-These disease predispositions can significantly affect the dog's quality of life if they are not recognized and treated early.
-In this section, we highlight the major health challenges American Bulldogs can face and provide detailed information on diagnosis, treatment, and prevention.
+Despite its robust appearance, the American Bulldog is prone to a number of breed-specific health problems.
+These predispositions can significantly impact the dog's quality of life if not identified and treated early.
+In this section, we will explore the main health challenges that American Bulldogs may face and provide detailed information on diagnosis, treatment, and prevention.

 Hip dysplasia (HD)